-- The company makes certain adjustments to the IRS equity in these statements of financial position in order to arrive to the ISSSG prescribed capital. - The Company manages its capital requirements by preventing shortfalls between reported and required capital levels on a regular basis, in order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid or inject further capital.
+- The company makes certain adjustments to the IRS equity in these statements of financial position to arrive to the ISSSG prescribed capital. - The Company manages its capital requirements by preventing shortfalls between reported and required capital levels on a regular basis, in order to maintain or adjust the capital structure, the Company may adjust the amounts of dividends paid or inject further capital.

-The Company was in compliance with the externally imposed capital requirements at the end of the reporting period and no changes were made to its objectives, policies and processes from the previous year for managing capital.
+The Company followed the externally imposed capital requirements at the end of the reporting period and no changes were made to its objectives, policies and processes from the previous year for managing capital.

-The Regulatory Capital is determined based on the IFRS equity, adjusted for, for example, investments in subsidiaries and associates, unsecured loans and borrowings ect as prescribed by the ISSSG directive Ne16.
-As at 31 December 2021 and 2020 these financial statements were authorized for issue, the Company was in compliance with the level of Regulatory Capital in excess of to RSM.
+The Regulatory Capital is determined based on the IFRS equity, adjusted for, for example, investments in subsidiaries and associates, unsecured loans and borrowings etc. as prescribed by the ISSSG directive Ne16.
+As of 31 December 2022 and 2021 these financial statements were authorized for issue, the Company was in compliance with the level of Regulatory Capital in excess of to RSM.

-22 Contingent liabilities
+26 Contingent liabilities

-22.1 Bank guarantees
+26.1 Bank guarantees

-The company use a bank guarantee from one of the banks, the value of which as of December 31, 2021 and 2020 was GEL 35 thousand.
-The subject of the mortgage is a term deposit The deposit amount is GEL 35 thousand.
+The company uses a bank guarantee from one of the banks, the value of which as of December 31, 2022 and 2021 was GEL 35 thousand.
+The subject of the mortgage is a term deposit.
+The deposit amount is GEL 35 thousand.

-22.2 Tax legislation
+26.2 Tax legislation